Tinkerforge/doc/source/Tutorials/Tutorial.rst

 connection to route the data between the PC and the Bricks in the Stack.

-The stacking is transparent, that means there is **no code change necessary** between a version which uses Bricks separately connected over USB to a PC or a version with an additional Master and stacked Bricks.
+The stacking is transparent, that means there is **no code change necessary** between a version that uses Bricks separately connected over USB to a PC or a version with an additional Master and stacked Bricks.

 It is possible to use more than one Master Brick in a Stack.